salesforcecli/plugin-org/messages/create.md

 # dnsTimeout

 The sandbox was successfully created and authenticated.
 However, the sandbox DNS records aren't ready yet and so the sandbox may not be available.
-Run "force:org:list" and check if the sandbox is listed correctly.
+Run "org:list" and check if the sandbox is listed correctly.
 If it isn't listed, run "force:org:status" to view its status and, if necessary, authenticate to it again.
 If this issue happens frequently, try setting the SFDX_DNS_TIMEOUT environment variable to a larger number; the default value is 3 seconds.

 # partialSuccess